csinva/gan-vae-pretrained-pytorch/readme.md

 - tested with pytorch 1.0, python 3
 - generates images the same size as the dataset images
 - based on the official [pytorch examples repo](https://github.com/pytorch/examples/tree/master/dcgan) with modifications to generate the appropriate size
+- feel free to use [the code in this repo](https://github.com/csinva/pytorch_gan_pretrained) openly

 ### mnist

 Generates images the size of the MNIST dataset (28x28), using an architecture based on the [DCGAN paper](http://arxiv.org/abs/1511.06434).
 Trained for 100 epochs.
-Weights [here](./mnist_dcgan/weights).
+Weights [here](https://github.com/csinva/pytorch_gan_pretrained/tree/master/mnist_dcgan/weights).

 | generated samples                                            | data samples                                         |
 | ------------------------------------------------------------ | ---------------------------------------------------- |